PTS: 13 vs. UNF (1-20-22)

 Averaged 5.8 points (seventh on the team), 4.2 rebounds (fifth) and 1.3 blocked shots (first) in leading Ryerson to a 17-6 overall record…appeared in all 23 of Ryerson’s regular season games while starting in nine…shot .523 from the field, averaged just under 13 minutes per game and pulled down 4.2 rebounds per game…totaled 31 blocks on the year, ranking him first on the Rams and fifth in the OUA…played 51 minutes and appeared in all four of Ryerson’s OUA playoff games…helped the Rams advance to the U SPORTS final, where they fell just short in the championship game against the Calgary Dinos…totaled 26 points, 12 rebounds, three steals and two blocks in four playoff games…averaged 25 minutes over three games in the U SPORTS Final 8 national championship…scored his season-high of 16 points against Waterloo on Nov.
 24, 2017… named to the OUA All-Rookie Team…a finalist for Ryerson’s Eyeopener Male Rookie of the Year award.

-Born January 19, 1998…full name is Elhadj Abdoulaye Tanor Ngom…is one of six children: Jeanne Cadouot, Nagone Dior, Nagone Diaba, Khady Meissa, and Mauhamed Meissa…Tanor is the fourth oldest of the six brothers and sisters in his family…began playing basketball at age 14 and moved to Germany at age 15 where he began learning the game at a higher level…was discovered by Ryerson University Head Coach Roy Rana on an overseas trip by the college program he would eventually play for during three seasons…members of the Ryerson team were in Senegal as part of the SEED (Sports for Education and Economic Development) project as the team’s community involvement initiative…the SEED program is an annual event featuring the top high school prospects in Senegal…chose to attend Ryerson after also earning attention from the basketball program at the University of Connecticut…major is Social Science.
+Born January 19, 1998…full name is Elhadj Abdoulaye Tanor Ngom…is one of six children: Jeanne Cadouot, Nagone Dior, Nagone Diaba, Khady Meissa, and Mauhamed Meissa…Tanor is the fourth oldest of the six brothers and sisters in his family…began playing basketball at age 14 and moved to Germany at age 15 where he began learning the game at a higher level…was discovered by Ryerson University Head Coach Roy Rana on an overseas trip by the college program he would eventually play for during three seasons…members of the Ryerson team were in Senegal as part of the SEED (Sports for Education and Economic Development) project as the team’s community involvement initiative…the SEED program is an annual event featuring the top high school prospects in Senegal…chose to attend Ryerson after also earning attention from the basketball program at the University of Connecticut…earned his Bachelor’s degree in Social Science from Florida State on April 30, 2022.